Grief is a complicated process at the best of times—and we definitely aren’t in the best of times.

 Journaling can help you process your emotions in a space that’s only yours, says Amirfarhad.
 “In the beginning, writing or journaling can trigger strong emotions like panic, anger, anxiousness or yearning for someone we’ve lost,” she says.
 “But these feelings are all normal and part of the grieving process.”

 Don’t feel pressured to share your journal with others or worry about things like spelling or grammar, says Amirfarhad.
 (It also doesn’t matter if you prefer to do your journaling online or in a notebook.)
 If you’re feeling stuck and don’t know what to write about, she recommends topics like writing about what you’ll miss most about a loved one, what you’d like to remember about them or how grief has changed your own thoughts on life and death.

-Chin recommends virtually gathering with friends or family who are also grieving.
-Virtual memorials where people share their favourite memories of a loved one, recite prayers together or even share a meal can help build a sense of community and support for those who are grieving.
-Aside from virtual events, we also shouldn’t be afraid to reach out to friends or family whenever we need to talk to someone, adds Amirfarhad.
+Whether through in-person get-togethers or virtual gatherings, it’s important to connect with friends or family who are also grieving.
+Memorials—whether in-person or virtual—where people share their favourite memories of a loved one, recite prayers together or even share a meal can help build a sense of community and support for those who are grieving.
+Aside from events, we also shouldn’t be afraid to reach out to friends or family whenever we need to talk to someone, adds Amirfarhad.
 If you’re worried about burdening others with your grief, ask if they’re able to talk about what you’re going through rather than assuming that they are, says Chin.

 Stay connected to those who died

 A grief-continuing bond is when you do something to feel connected to a loved one who has died.
 This can be something as simple as listening to their favourite music or doing the things that they loved, says Amirfarhad.
 Something similar that Chin likes to do is dedicate a small area of her home to put up pictures and light candles in memory of friends and family who have died.